What is CBD oil? Everything you need to know

 Interest in CBD oil, both from the point of view of those who use it and from researchers attempting to understand its effects on various medical conditions, is often related to the fact that it is considered to have few serious side-effects.
 CBD is generally considered ‘well tolerated’ by clinicians, which refers in general to its relative lack of serious side-effects and, more specifically, to the small number of people who choose to opt out of studies involving CBD as a result of those side-effects.

 However, there are a number of generally low-level side-effects regularly associated with CBD oil.
 The results of a study of over 2,400 CBD users published in 2018 found that dry mouth was the most commonly experienced, noticed by 11% of those surveyed.
-A sense of euphoria (although not the kind associated with the ‘high’ of recreational cannabis use) and increased hunger were both symptoms in around 6% of cases, while red eyes were reported by under 3% and sleepiness in less than 2%.
+Red eyes were reported by under 3% and sleepiness in less than 2%.
 Other sources suggest CBD oil can sometimes cause nausea and diarrhoea.

 The UK’s Food Standards Agency refers to early studies on mice given extremely high doses of CBD that suggest it could cause liver injury, and recommends “as a precaution” that healthy adults do not take more than 70mg of CBD a day, unless in consultation with a doctor.